-ControlMyNikon doesn’t require any custom drivers supplied by Nikon or ControlMyNikon.
+The program doesn’t require any custom drivers supplied by the body manufacturer.
 Just plug in your camera via USB to your Windows PC and it works.
 It has been this way since Windows XP.
 Some other camera control apps require third-party USB drivers like WinUSB via the Zadig utility.
-These drivers can cause connection attempts with ControlMyNikon or any other app that uses the offical Nikon SDK to fail.
+These drivers can cause connection attempts to fail.

-We only support the use of the official Nikon USB 2.0/3.0 cable that comes with the Nikon camera.
-Since Nikon supports this cable, we are very sure that it will work.
-We do not support and cannot guarantee that non-Nikon third-party USB cables will work properly.
-If you are having problems while using a third-party cable, try switching back to the Nikon cable and try again to see if that helps.
+We only support the use of the official USB 2.0/3.0 cable that comes with the camera.
+Since the manufacturer supports this cable, we are pretty sure that it will work.
+We do not support and cannot guarantee that non-officla third-party USB cables will work properly.
+If you are having problems while using a third-party cable, try switching back to the official cable and try again to see if that helps.

 I hate wires.
 Can we use the software with a wireless connection to the camera?

-The first uses the built-in wireless features of newer Nikon bodies or Nikon accessories that enable wi-fi for the body.
-ControlMyNikon does not support this method of wireless communication becuase it is not included in the official Nikon SDK.
+- The first uses the built-in wireless features of newer bodies or accessories that enable wi-fi for the body.
+We do not support this method of wireless communication because it is not included in the official SDK.

 Can I run the cable through a USB hub?